 This means that your hips will drop lower than your knees.

 When you get to the bottom of the squat, your bracing should be the tightest, so you really have to squeeze your stomach.

-If you wondered why you can sculpt abs from doing squats, now you know.
+If you wondered why you can sculpt abs by doing squats, now you know!

 Add Weight to the Bar

 After you do a set of squats with the barbell only, now you can add on another 10 or 20 pounds.